Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #12

-HOTSPOT You are ¬nalizing a release in GitHub.
+HOTSPOT You are finalizing a release in GitHub.

 You need to apply the following labels to the release: